-- 126. If TRDC gives permission to fell a tree protected by a TPO it will, in most circumstances place a condition on the approval, which requires the applicant to plant a new tree.
-TRDC will specify the size of tree to be planted, and will normally require the same or a similar species to be planted.
-If the applicant wishes to plant a different size or species of tree, this must be agreed in writing with TRDC.
+- 126. If the Council gives permission to fell a tree protected by a TPO it will, in most circumstances place a condition on the approval, which requires the applicant to plant a new tree.
+The Council will specify the size of tree to be planted, and will normally require the same or a similar species to be planted.
+If the applicant wishes to plant a different size or species of tree, this must be agreed in writing with the Council.
 The replacement tree is not automatically protected by the existing TPO, and a new TPO would need to be made. - 127.
-Unlike applications for TPO protected trees, TRDC cannot place a condition on a Conservation Area Notification that requires tree owners to plant replacement trees.
+Unlike applications for TPO protected trees, the Council cannot place a condition on a Conservation Area Notification that requires tree owners to plant replacement trees.